 Getting rid of fleas in the house will require a thorough strategy as there's a strong possibility that there will be immature fleas, eggs, larvae or pupae deep in the pile of your carpets, as well as on soft furnishings, under the edges of your furniture, and in cracks and crevices.

 Getting rid of fleas in your carpets will need your special attention, and may take a little longer, if you are to catch and eliminate all forms of this parasite currently lodged in the fibers of your favorite rugs.

 It's important to continue treating your pet and your home until you're certain that they're both clear.

-Remember to check your Cocker's coat regularly for ticks as well as fleas or evidence of dog fleas, such as dried blood or eggs.
+Remember to check your Cocker's coat regularly for ticks and fleas, as well as signs of them, such as dried blood or eggs.
 Also watch for the tell-tale scratching.